 - Leeann, the hippie half-Chinese nurse from Shirley Lauro's play A Piece Of My Heart.

-- Street Fighter II's Chun Li is the earliest and best known example by far.
+- Street Fighter II's Chun Li is one of the best known examples.
 Her look has even become iconic: from her odango hairdo, her spiked bracelets, and her legendary thunder thighs.

 - An earlier example from Capcom (which, according to some of its employees actually inspired Chun Li's design) is the Pooh/Kuniang sisters (Ton, Bei, and Sai) from Strider and its sequels.
 The color-coded triplets are styled in traditional chinese clothes, are experts in Chinese Kempo with incredible powerful plasma-creating kicks. and even speak Mandarin in-game!
 They also use chinese hairstyles, most notably Tong Pooh's braided ponytails and Sai Pooh's really-complex pigtails in Strider 2.
 While the chinese influence in attire got toned quite down in the 2014 reboot, they were given chinese weapons to compensate.